All Episodes

 What is this?

-They have no concept of the dynamic way people live their lives.
+These liberals, I don't know, they have no concept of the dynamic way people live their lives.

-Uh even outlawed slurpees.
+Doomberg even outlawed Slurpees.

-You realize, folks, only outlaws are going to have slurpees in New York.
+You realize, folks, only outlaws are going to have Slurpees in New York.

-In addition to guns, only the outlaws are going to have slurpees.
+In addition to guns, only the outlaws are going to have Slurpees.

 I wonder if Mayor Doomberg has a backup plan in case some people get the idea of buying two drinks and combining them.